MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Description**

 - As a teacher, I need to have lists of students in each of my classes that I can choose from.
-- As a teacher, I need to be able to quickly check off students that are present - As a teacher, I need have a button to send notifications to the parents of absent students.
+- As a teacher, I need to be able to quickly check off students that are present - As a teacher, I need to have a button to send notifications to the parents of absent students.

+**Acceptance Criteria**

 **Constraints**